tango-controls/tango-doc/source/tools-and-extensions/archiving/HDB++.rst

 * libhdbpp-mysql-legacy_: the HDB++ insertion library for MySQL backend using the old Tango HDB database schema
 * libhdbpp-cassandra_: the HDB++ insertion library for Cassandra backend
 * libhdbpp-timescale_: the HDB++ insertion library for Timescaledb backend
+* libhdbpp-postgresql_: the HDB++ insertion library for Postgrsql backend
+* libhdbpp-elk_: the HDB++ insertion library for ElasticSearch backend
 * CassandraMonitor_: A Java client/server to monitor cassandra nodes using jmx calls.
 * hdbpp-configurator_: the HDB++ Configuration GUI (in Java).
 * hdbpp-viewer_: the HDB++ Viewer GUI (in Java)